Team-Two-Maker/pico-sdk-PT-BR-/README.md

 See [Getting Started with the Raspberry Pi Pico-Series](https://rptl.io/pico-get-started) for information on how to setup your hardware, IDE/environment and how to build and debug software for the Raspberry Pi Pico and other RP-series microcontroller based devices.

-***Consulte [Conectando-se à Internet com o Raspberry Pi Pico W](https://rptl.io/picow-connect) para saber mais sobre como escrever aplicativos para seu Raspberry Pi Pico W que conectam a internet***
+***Consulte [Conectando-se à Internet com o Raspberry Pi Pico W](https://rptl.io/picow-connect) para saber mais sobre como escrever aplicativos para seu Raspberry Pi Pico W que conectam à internet***

 See [Connecting to the Internet with Raspberry Pi Pico W](https://rptl.io/picow-connect) to learn more about writing applications for your Raspberry Pi Pico W that connect to the internet.